TavongaTawonezvi/TavongaTawonezvi/README.md

 ## 🔭 Current Focus

-- 👩‍💻 Diving into algorithms, data structures, and software development.
+- 👩‍💻 Getting a good grasp on fundamental algorithms, data structures, and the dev life-cycle.
-- 📈 Exploring the fascinating world of data and statistics; analyzing data to derive meaningful insights.
+- 📈 Learning more about how data and stats can be used to make informed business decisions.
-- 🇩🇪 Enhancing my proficiency in German; both linguistically and culturally.
+- 🇩🇪 Improving my German language skills and learning more about the culture.

 ## 🚀 Tools I've used in the past